bellinux/pframework/index.md

 nav_order: 1
 ---

-# Protobject Framework Documentation
+# Protobject for JavaScript

-Welcome to the documentation for **Protobject Framework**, a system designed for building physical, distributed, and interactive applications.
+Welcome to the documentation for **Protobject Framework**, a system designed for building physical, distributed, and interactive Web applications.
 With Protobject Framework, you can use HTML5, CSS, and JavaScript to create [interactive components](components.md) across multiple devices, enabling the development of complex distributed systems.
 {: .fs-6 .fw-300 }

 [Getting Started](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }